amrvac/amrvac/doc/contents.md

 * [Command line](commandline.md)      Help on command-line parameters.
-* [Examples](examples.md) Description of various example simulations for which parameter files and AMRVACUSR modules have been provided.
+* [Examples](examples.md) Description of various example simulations for which parameter files and user modules have been provided.
-* [Equations](equations.md) The equations and parameters in the existing AMRVACPHYS modules.
-How to create a new AMRVACPHYS module.
+* [Equations](equations.md) The equations and parameters in the existing physics modules.
+How to create a new physics module.
 * [User files](amrvacusr.md) How to create a new problem, specify initial conditions and customize AMRVAC.